Snapshot tests (aka golden tests) are similar to unit tests except that the

 ,

-capture the results, and record in tests/testthat/snap/{test}.json
+capture the results, and record them in tests/testthat/_snaps/{test}.md

 .